-All local tiny-k programs/Infant toddler networks are required to provide year round services and do not have a "summer" session.
-Full time staff should be claimed at 1.0 FTE for the regular school year and up to 335 hours (.30 FTE) for the summer session.
-LEAs will not be reimbursed for more than .30 FTE for the Extended School Year.
+All local tiny-k programs/Infant toddler networks are required to provide year round services and do not have a "summer" session.".
+Full time staff should be claimed at 1.0 FTE for the regular school year and up to 335 hours (.30 FTE) for dates corresponding with the summerclaiming LEA's ESY session.
+LEAs will not be reimbursed for more than .30 FTE per staff member for the Extended School Year dates.